-We have presented a new sequential CUSUM procedure for detecting change-point in the multi-dimensional self- and mutual-exciting point processes, a.k.a. the Hawkes processes.
+We have presented a new sequential CUSUM procedure for detecting change-point in the multi-dimensional self- and mutual-exciting point processes, i.e., network Hawkes processes.
 By tackling the complex and long-term dependence between event times, we develop the CUSUM procedure that enjoys efficient recursive computation and memory efficiency if we employ truncation.
-Using numerical experiments, we found that the CUSUM performs better than other detection procedures (Shewhart type) based on score statistics and generalized likelihood ratio (GLR) statistics from the existing literature.
-Moreover, we found that although the CUSUM procedure requires specifying the post-change distribution parameters, it is fairly robust to parameter misspecification and still outperforms other methods.
-This can be partly explained by that the alternative methods are the Shewhart type, based on evaluating a detection statistic using the sliding window, which does not accumulate information from the past and, in our case, requires a fairly additional estimation of the post-change parameters.
-We also demonstrated the potential application of our procedure for neuronal network change-point detection.
+Using numerical experiments, we showed that the CUSUM procedure yields improved performance over existing detection procedures (Shewhart-type) based on score statistics and generalized likelihood ratio (GLR) statistics.
+Moreover, we found that, although the CUSUM procedure requires specifying the post-change distribution parameters, it is fairly robust to parameter misspecification { when it is possible to estimate the topology and magnitude of a potential abrupt change} and outperforms existing methods in that setting.
+This can be partly explained by that these alternative methods are the Shewhart-type approaches (based on evaluating a detection statistic using a sliding window), which does not accumulate information from the past.
+We also demonstrated a realistic neuroengineering application of our procedure for neuronal network change-point detection.